devkapupara/LeetCode/README.md

-# LeetCode
+# LeetCode Solutions
-A Markdown file that contains my solutions of LeetCode problems, with comments so everyone can understand the thought process.
-This markdown file will be updated periodically with each problem I solve.
+A Markdown file that contains my solutions of LeetCode problems, with comments so everyone can understand my thought process and the logic.
+The solutions files will contain optimal solution, plus any other different method that I came up with that differs from the published LeetCode solution.
+I have set up a script that will automatically update the the markdown file with each problem I solve, so please check back frequently if you cannot find some problems.
+As of now, I have decided to go through the easy problems one by one, then moving on to the medium and then the hard ones.